edcarp/python-novice-esces/_episodes/02-numpy.md

 we want to read and the [delimiter]({{ page.root }}/reference.html#delimiter) that separates values on a line.
 These both need to be character strings
 (or [strings]({{ page.root }}/reference.html#string) for short), so we put them in quotes.
-Notice that we also had to tell `Numpy` to skip the first row, which contains the column titles.
+Notice that we also had to tell NumPy to skip the first row, which contains the column titles.

 Since we haven't told it to do anything else with the function's output, the [notebook]({{ page.root }}/reference.html#notebook) displays it.